12.3 Appraisal, Ecosystem Services, Budgets, and Public Communication

 - Document tree condition, site context, assumptions, and limitations.

-- Discuss benefits and costs together.
+- Discuss benefits and costs together, never in isolation.

 - Explain risk and uncertainty without guarantees.